By USA Swimming | Thursday, April 2, 2020

 - Ten At-Large members elected by the House of Delegates, including:

-- At least two semi-independent directors (Individuals who have not been members of the House of Delegates at the national level, but who at present or in the past, have/had an obvious connection to swimming).
+- A minimum of two semi-independent directors (Individuals who have not been members of the House of Delegates at the national level, but who at present or in the past, have/had an obvious connection to swimming).

-- At least one residing in each of USA Swimming’s four geographic zones.
+- A minimum of one residing in each of USA Swimming’s four geographic zones.

 - The President/CEO and Secretary/General Counsel are ex-officio, non-voting members